matejpokorny/40-percent-ortholinear-rpi-pico-keyboard/README.md

 ## Build

-1. Print the base plate from `parts/base_plate`
+1. Print the case from  `https://www.printables.com/model/345568-fortyorty`

-*The printed parts are unfinished and do not fit precisely.
-Consider printing another model - mentioned in section sources - or designing your own.
-If you have a good model, feel free to file a PR for it.
-The photos in this manual are from the first iteration of prints.*
+*The printed parts in the photos are unfinished prototype later replaced with the model mentioned above.
+If you make a good 3d model for this keyboard, feel free to file a PR for it.*

 ![base_plate](./images/base_plate.jpg)